Depreciation & Methods for Calculating Depreciation

 • Double Declining Method (DDB)

-The straight-line method is the simplest and most used method.
+The straight-line method is the simplest and most commonly used method.
 The process is very straightforward.
 This method calculates the loss of value of an asset over time, helping businesses to determine the amount to expense.
-Then, they can land over an equal loss value over each accounting period.
+Then, they can incur an equal loss value over each accounting period.

-The graph plotted based on calculations results in a straight line, thus the name.
+The graph is plotted based on calculation results in a straight line, thus the name.

 The formula for the straight-line method is: